tleecsm/VoVTCG/www/data/cards.md

  - Rank: 2

 Discard a card.
-If you do, the deployment phase ends.
+If you do, return all deployed units to their recruitment rail; the deployment phase ends.
 <br>

 ##### ALP.ARC.022